 Your old CD collection.

-We know it’s hard to let go.
-Back when CDs was a dominant audio format, our shelves were lined with our favorite CDs.
-But we live in a digital age now, and all of your favorite music doesn’t live on little silver discs anymore.
-Showcasing your CDs makes you look like a technology dinosaur.
+We know it's hard to let go.
+Back when CDs were the dominant audio format, our shelves were lined with our favorite CDs.
+But we live in a digital age now, and all of your favorite music doesn't live on little silver discs anymore.
+Ride along with the rest of us to the era of instant streaming.

 A bed that never gets made.